This article is part of the EduKink library.

 Unless you are sure you can be 100% out with everyone in your current and future life, we recommend that you start with a scene name, and use only it for at least your first year.
 At a minimum, don't use your last name - just first (or middle) name and maybe initial (if your given name is common).

-.
-The main reasons for a scene name are:
+The main reasons for a scene name include:

 A scene name is not an effective cover for misdeeds.
 If someone behaves illegally or dishonorably in the scene, they get outed promptly.